stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/wpremote/readme.txt

 2. Activate the plugin.
 3. Sign up for an account at wpremote.com and add your site.

+== Screenshots ==

+1. The WP Remote dashboard at wpremote.com
+2. See all of the plugins and themes needing update across all Sites in one view.
+3. Download nightly Automatic Backups (Premium feature).

 == Changelog ==

+#### 2.6.7 (27 October 2013)

+* API improvement: specify database- and file-only backups
+* Bug fix: Make the backup download URL accessible on Apache servers again.
+The protective .htaccess was being generated with the wrong key.

+#### 2.6.6 (23 October 2013)

+* Bug fix: Due to some files moving around, WP Remote wasn't able to properly update the current version of the plugin.

+#### 2.6.5 (23 October 2013)

+* Incorporated a more reliable plugin re-activation process after update.
+* Bug fix: Properly delete backup folders for failed backups.
+Users may want to look inside of `/wp-content/` for any folders named as `*-backups`.
+If they were created by WP Remote, they can be safely deleted.
+* Bug fix: Log the proper fields in history when a new user is created.

 #### 2.6.4 (2 October 2013)